Sayyid: Oman

 In Oman, Sayyid is used solely as a royal title and not as a means of indicating descent from Muhammad.
 It is used by members of the ruling Al Bu Said family who are not descended from Muhammad but instead from the Azd, a Qahtanite tribe.
 All male line descendants of Sultan Ahmad bin Said, the first ruler of Oman from the Al Bu Said dynasty, are able to use the title of Sayyid or Sayyida.
 Male line descendants of Sultan Turki bin Said are also able to use the style of His/Her Highness.
 The Sayyid title in Oman is some times translated as Prince.

 Yemen

 In Yemen the Sayyids are more generally known as sadah; they are also referred to as Hashemites.
 In terms of religious practice they are Sunni, Shia, and Sufi.
-Sayyid families in Yemen include the Rassids, the Qasimids, the Mutawakkilites, the Hamideddins, some Al-Zaidi of Ma'rib, Sana'a, and Sa'dah, the Ba 'Alawi sadah families in Hadhramaut, Mufadhal of Sana'a, Al-Shammam of Sa'dah, the Sufyan of Juban, and the Al-Jaylani of Juban.
+Sayyid families in Yemen include the Rassids, the Qasimids, the Mutawakkilites, the Hamideddins, some Al-Zaidi of Marib, Sanaa, and Saada, the Ba 'Alawi sadah families in Hadhramaut, Mufadhal of Sanaa, Al-Shammam of Saada, the Sufyan of Juban, and the Al-Jaylani of Juban.